mucel/Quantifying_bias_in_ai/Report.md

 ## Introduction

 As LLMs are becoming more increasingly used in everyday life.
 There has arisen a need to detect and mitigate biases.
-There are various methods in how to approach this including creating new scores and data sets to gain better insight.
+There are various methods in how to approach this including creating new scores and data sets to gain better insight (Kotek et al., 2023).
 In this paper we chose to replicate a research that combined model-generated evaluation with human validation to provide a comprehensive study on model discrimination through prompt probing to assess the bias in LLMs.

 In hopes of answering the question : to what extent ChatGPT - 4o, Gemini, BLOOM, LLaMA2 show a difference in bias when encountering prompts in different languages?

 The main focus is on ChatGPT as research using Context Association Tests to measure stereotypical biases by comparing how a model compares to an idealistic model showed that ChatGPT compared to other models exhibited more idealistic scores (Nadeem et al., 2020).
 Furthermore, this is the hottest topic at the moment has been analysing ChatGPT, which was the first to come out and the fastest company to gain a million users in a day.
 However, this company keeps growing both in users and its products.
 Just a few days ago OpenAI launched their newest model of ChatGPT that includes more languages as the company strives for accessibility.
+Nonetheless, there is a wide gap between smaller open-source models and larger ones based on the systems performance from both the system and user perspective, which could be explored further (Sun et al., 2023).